japila-books/spark-sql-internals/docs/logical-operators/Project.md

 // Examples with Project that was added during optimization
 ----

-NOTE: link:spark-sql-Expression-Nondeterministic.adoc[Nondeterministic] expressions are allowed in `Project` logical operator and enforced by link:spark-sql-Analyzer-CheckAnalysis.adoc#deterministic[CheckAnalysis].
+NOTE: spark-sql-Expression-Nondeterministic.md[Nondeterministic] expressions are allowed in `Project` logical operator and enforced by spark-sql-Analyzer-CheckAnalysis.md#deterministic[CheckAnalysis].

 [[output]]
-The link:catalyst/QueryPlan.md#output[output schema] of a `Project` is...FIXME
+The catalyst/QueryPlan.md#output[output schema] of a `Project` is...FIXME

 [[maxRows]]
 `maxRows`...FIXME